AMCOM town hall addresses workforce climate, Army restructuring and future capabilities

 |Downloads:

-This work, AMCOM town hall addresses workforce climate, Army restructuring and future capabilities, by Jeremy Coburn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AMCOM town hall addresses workforce climate, Army restructuring and future capabilities, by Nicholas Janeway, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.